P. K. Rosy: In popular culture

 In 2008, a novel about Rosy called Nashtanaika, by Vinu Abraham, was published in Malayalam.
 It was translated into English by film critic and writer C. S. Venkiteswaran and professor of English and translator Arathy Ashok, and published by Speaking Tiger Books in 2020 as The Lost Heroine.

 A documentary film about her life, Ithu Rosiyude Katha (This is Rosy's Story), directed by Kanjiramkulam Sanal, was released in 2011.

 The Lost Child is a one-hour documentary film about both Daniel and Rosy directed by Kiran Ravindran, released in 2012.

 Celluloid is a 2013 biopic about JC Daniel directed by Kamal.
 The film is partially based on Vinu Abraham's 2008 novel Nashtanaika, and also deals with the life of Rosy.
 Newcomer Chandni Geetha portrays her.

-P.K.
-Rosy, written and directed by Sasi Nadukkadu and starring Bheeman Raghu as himself, along with well-known Malayalam actors Madhu, Jayan Cherthala, Urmila Unni, and Sethu Lakshmi, was released in 2022.
+P. K. Rosy, written and directed by Sasi Nadukkadu and starring Bheeman Raghu as himself, along with well-known Malayalam actors Madhu, Jayan Cherthala, Urmila Unni, and Sethu Lakshmi, was released in 2022.

-Swapnaayanam, directed by K. O. Akhil and starring Abhirami Bose as PK Rosy, is a narrative film that uses animation to show the development of Malayalam cinema, and honouring the role of Rosy.
+Swapnaayanam, directed by K. O. Akhil and starring Abhirami Bose as P. K. Rosy, is a narrative film that uses animation to show the development of Malayalam cinema, and honouring the role of Rosy.
 Its concluding scene "repositions Rosy as a cornerstone of Malayalam cinema's heritage".
 It was selected as the signature film of the 29th International Film Festival of Kerala in 2024.